 We have historically invested in or acquired certain assets or equity interests in other companies.
 We have also been invested by certain investors and entered into business cooperation with certain investor.
 In the future, we may continue to conduct acquisitions or investment transactions.
-By conducting these transactions, we are subject to risks related to compliance with relevant anti-monopoly laws and regulations.
-The PRC anti-monopoly enforcement agencies have in recent years strengthened enforcement under the PRC Anti-monopoly Law.
-In March 2018, the SAMR was formed as a new governmental agency to take over, among other things, the anti-monopoly enforcement functions from the relevant departments under the MOFCOM, the National Development and Reform Committee, or the NDRC, and the State Administration for Industry and Commerce of the PRC (which is the predecessor of the SAMR), or the SAIC, respectively.
-Since its inception, the SAMR has continued to strengthen anti-monopoly enforcement:
+By conducting these transactions, we are subject to risks related to compliance with anti-monopoly laws and regulations.
+The mainland China anti-monopoly enforcement agencies have in recent years strengthened enforcement under the PRC Anti-monopoly Law.
+In March 2018, the State Administration for Market Regulation was formed as a new governmental agency to take over, among other things, the anti-monopoly enforcement functions from the departments under the Ministry of Commerce, the National Development and Reform Committee, or the NDRC, and the State Administration for Industry and Commerce of the PRC (which is the predecessor of the State Administration for Market Regulation), respectively.
+Since its inception, the State Administration for Market Regulation has continued to strengthen anti-monopoly enforcement:

-- On December 28, 2018, the SAMR issued the Notice on Anti-monopoly Enforcement Authorization, which grants authorities to its province-level branches to conduct anti-monopoly enforcement within their respective jurisdictions. - On September 11, 2020, the SAMR issued Anti-monopoly Compliance Guideline for Operators, which requires, under the PRC Anti-monopoly Law, operators to establish anti-monopoly compliance management systems to prevent anti-monopoly compliance risks.

-- On February 7, 2021, the Anti-monopoly Commission of the State Council officially promulgated the Anti-Monopoly Guidelines for Platform Economy.
-Pursuant to an official interpretation from the Anti-monopoly Commission of the State Council, the Anti-Monopoly Guidelines for Platform Economy mainly covers five aspects, including general provisions, monopoly agreements, abusing market dominance, concentration of undertakings, and abusing of administrative powers eliminating or restricting competition.
-The Anti-Monopoly Guidelines for Platform Economy prohibits certain monopolistic acts of internet platforms so as to protect market competition and safeguard interests of users and undertakings participating in internet platform economy, including without limitation, prohibiting platforms with dominant position from abusing their market dominance (such as discriminating customers in terms of pricing and other transactional conditions using big data and analytics, coercing counterparties into exclusivity arrangements, using technology means to block competitors' interface, favorable positioning in search results of goods displays, using bundle services to sell services or products, compulsory collection of unnecessary user data).
-In addition, the Anti-Monopoly Guidelines for Platform Economy also reinforces antitrust merger review for internet platform related transactions to safeguard market competition.
-Considering the substantial uncertainty over the interpretation and implementation of the Anti-Monopoly Guidelines for Platform Economy, we are uncertain to estimate its specific impact on our business, financial condition, results of operations and prospects. - On June 24, 2022, the SCNPC adopted the Decision to Amend the PRC Anti-Monopoly Law, which became effective on August 1, 2022.
-Such amendment stipulates that where a concentration of undertakings does not meet the threshold for declaration set by the State Council, but there is evidence that the concentration of undertakings has or may have the effect of excluding or limiting competition, the law enforcement agencies may order the relevant participants to file the concentration of undertakings.
-Since such provisions are relatively new, uncertain remains as to the interpretation and implementation of such laws and regulations.
+- On December 28, 2018, the State Administration for Market Regulation issued the Notice on Anti-monopoly Enforcement Authorization, which grants authorities to its province-level branches to conduct anti-monopoly enforcement within their respective jurisdictions. - On September 11, 2020, the State Administration for Market Regulation issued Anti-monopoly Compliance Guideline for Operators, which requires, under the PRC Anti-monopoly Law, operators to establish anti-monopoly compliance management systems to prevent antimonopoly compliance risks. - On February 7, 2021, the Anti-monopoly Commission of the State Council officially promulgated the Guidelines to Anti-Monopoly for Platform Economy.
+Pursuant to an official interpretation from the Anti-monopoly Commission of the State Council, the Guidelines to Anti-Monopoly for Platform Economy mainly covers five aspects, including general provisions, monopoly agreements, abusing market dominance, concentration of undertakings, and abusing of administrative powers eliminating or restricting competition.
+The Guidelines to Anti-Monopoly for Platform Economy prohibits certain monopolistic acts of internet platforms so as to protect market competition and safeguard interests of users and undertakings participating in internet platform economy, including without limitation, prohibiting platforms with dominant position from abusing their market dominance (such as discriminating customers in terms of pricing and other transactional conditions using big data and analytics, coercing counterparties into exclusivity arrangements, using technology means to block competitors' interface, favorable positioning in search results of goods displays, using bundle services to sell services or products, compulsory collection of unnecessary user data).
+In addition, the Guidelines to Anti-Monopoly for Platform Economy also reinforces antitrust merger review for internet platform related transactions to safeguard market competition.
+Considering the substantial uncertainty over the interpretation and implementation of the Guidelines to Anti-Monopoly for Platform Economy, we are uncertain to estimate its specific impact on our business, financial condition, results of operations and prospects. - On June 24, 2022, the Standing Committee of the National People's Congress of the PRC adopted the Decision to Amend the PRC Anti-Monopoly Law, which became effective on August 1, 2022.
+Such amendment stipulates that where a concentration of undertakings does not meet the threshold for declaration set by the State Council, but there is evidence that the concentration of undertakings has or may have the effect of excluding or limiting competition, the law enforcement agencies may order the participants to file the concentration of undertakings.
 Enforcement agencies have a wide discretion in their enforcement actions.
-Certain transactions may not trigger reporting requirements prima facie but turn out to be subject to relevant reporting obligations.
+Certain transactions may not trigger reporting requirements prima facie but turn out to be subject to reporting obligations.
 Not only ongoing transactions, but also historical transactions are subject to their enforcement review.